kgicheha/networkPlusNotes/notesUdemy.md

 Network Interface Card (NIC)
 Acts as a middleman between a computer and a data network.
-For example, when a user requests a webpage, the computer will pass the request to the network card, which converts it into electrical impulses
+Used in Layer 2, the Data Link layer which contains the MAC address For example, when a user requests a webpage, the computer will pass the request to the network card, which converts it into electrical impulses

 MAC Address